daisy/pipeline/src/_wiki/Get-Help/User-Guide/Scripts.md

 # Scripts

-"Scripts" is the term we use for the conversion tasks you can perform with DAISY Pipeline 2.
+"Scripts" is the term we use for the conversion tasks you can perform with DAISY Pipeline.
 The complete list of available scripts is:

 * [DAISY 2.02 Unscrambler](http://daisy.github.io/pipeline/Get-Help/User-Guide/Scripts/daisy202-unscrambler/)
 * [DAISY 2.02 Validator](http://daisy.github.io/pipeline/Get-Help/User-Guide/Scripts/daisy202-validator/)